 If you feel the same, then the solution is boxing (for both women and men).
-No, I’m not talking about going to a club and let yourself beat up by someone, but having boxing training at home.
+No, I’m not talking about going to a club and let yourself beat up by someone, but having boxing training at home for beginners.

 Here I’m going to talk about why boxing is such a powerful way of training, how it helps you to get better physique and also how to start boxing workout at home.

 Benefits of Boxing Training for Beginners

 The cardiovascular training is a kind of workout that typically does not focus on losing weight (although it helps to maintain your body), but it develops your endurance.
 For that, you should do long and monotonous exercises that are very beneficial but for most of us boring.
 And once you get bored and give up your training, it is difficult to start again.

 However, if you do boxing, you perform an intensive training that is not boring at all.
 On top of that, it works your entire body and boosts your cardiovascular system.
 It also improves your coordination, core strength and general muscle tone.
 Finally, it helps to get rid of stress and improves your self-confidence.

 So, if you want to do something that is enjoyable and develops you both mentally and physically, boxing cardio workout at home and heavy bag workout are the way to go.

 What You Need for Boxing at Home

 If you want to do boxing exercises for weight loss or just want to be a “hobby” puncher, then you do not have to go to a boxing gym.
 You can train at home alone, but it is worth to attend to a gym a few times to learn the basic punches, footwork, etc. That is enough to work out at home safely and efficiently.